parallella/pal/README.md

 * Scalable (should lend itself to vector and task parallelism)
 * Portable (should be useful for different ISAs, with and without vector extensions, 32/64 bit)

-If you think we missed some important library that can be reused, please do let us know ASAP!
-We would love nothing better than finding out that this work has already been done.

-## PAL Components
-* HAL: Minimalist hardware abstraction layer
-* IPC: Set of basic parallel programming and communication primitives
-* MATH: Vectorized math library
-* DSP: Vectorized DSP library
-* FFT: Optimized FFT library

 ##Licensing
 PAL is licensed under the Apache License, Version 2.0.
 See LICENSE for full license text.